AdobeDocs/experience-manager-cloud-service.en/help/release-notes/prerelease.md

 ## Train Your Users {#train-users}

-Once you have tested the new features in the prerelease channel and have decided to leverage them in your projects, you need to train your users.
+Once you have tested the new features in the prerelease channel and have decided to use them in your projects, you need to train your users.

 Adobe Experience League offers lots of resources to learn AEMaaCS.